 - 3/4 teaspoon salt

 - 1/4 cup chicken broth

 - 4 tablespoons grated Parmesan or Romano cheese, divided

 - Cut tops off peppers; remove seeds.
-Place peppers cut side down on a microwave-safe plate; cover with plastic wrap.
-Microwave on high for 2-3 minutes or until crisp-tender; set aside.
+Place peppers and water in a microwave-safe bowl.
+Cover and microwave on high for 2-3 minutes or until crisp-tender; set aside.

 - In a small skillet, cook beef and onion over medium heat until meat is no longer pink; drain.
 Remove from the heat; stir in the rice, parsley, salt, cayenne and allspice.

 - In a small saucepan, bring tomato sauce and broth to a boil.
 Stir in the vinegar, basil and 3 tablespoons Parmesan cheese; stir about 1/2 cup sauce into rice mixture.
 Spoon into peppers.
 Place in a greased shallow 1-qt. baking dish.

 - Cover and bake at 350° for 30 minutes.
 Sprinkle with remaining Parmesan cheese.
 Bake, uncovered, for 5-10 minutes or until peppers are tender.
 Serve with remaining sauce.
 Yield: 2 servings.